MalaganMan/Panels/JaniKasurinen/EX5R Switches/README.txt

 - UPDATE 2025 January 23rd: Both PATCH and PERFORMANCE change main selections work now with enabling midi out ON.
 - UPDATE 2025 October 30th: Green Display texture for clarity.
 Added instruction to get first preset before any other dumps will work.
 Solved LUA -bug.
 - UPDATE 2025 November 6th: Bug fixes and visual tweaks.
+- UPDATE 2026 July 27th: Bug fixes and some VL Parameters to play with.